Natasha Tsukanova

 Natasha Tsukanova (born 4 February 1967) is a businesswoman and philanthropist.
-She is best known as founder of XENON Capital Partners and co-founding the Tsukanov Family Foundation.
+She founded XENON Capital Partners and co-founded the Tsukanov Family Foundation.

 Early life and education

-Tsukanova was born in Moscow, Russia in 1967.
-She holds a degree in economics from Moscow State University and was awarded a scholarship at Harvard and completed an MBA degree with Honors at INSEAD.
+Natasha Tsukanova was born in Moscow, Russia in 1967.
+She earned a degree in economics from Moscow State University and was awarded a scholarship at Harvard.
+She also completed an MBA degree with Honors at INSEAD.

 Career

-Natasha Tsukanova started her career in 1992 working in a group of economic advisors supported by Harvard University on the privatisation reforms in Russia, and subsequently at the Boston Consulting Group in London and Moscow.
+Tsukanova started her career in 1992 working in a group of economic advisors supported by Harvard University on the privatisation reforms in Russia, and subsequently at the Boston Consulting Group in London and Moscow.

 In 1997, Tsukanova joined J.P.
-Morgan's energy team in London and in 2005 she was appointed Head of Investment Banking in the former Soviet CIS region, including in Russia, Ukraine and the Central Asian states.
+Morgan's energy team in London.
+In 2005, she was appointed Head of Investment Banking in the former Soviet CIS region, including in Russia, Ukraine and the Central Asian states.
 During this time, J.P.
 Morgan achieved a foremost position in the region in terms of M&A deals.

-In 2007 Tsukanova was involved in structuring several emerging markets transactions, including advising on IPOs of regional companies, such as Rosneft and Sberbank.
+In 2007, Tsukanova was involved in structuring several emerging markets transactions, including advising on IPOs of regional companies, such as Rosneft and Sberbank.
 Her team worked on restructuring of the electric power industry and the privatisation of RAO UES.

-In 2009, Tsukanova founded advisory firm XENON Capital Partners, which originally specialised in the power and energy sectors.
+Two years later, Tsukanova founded advisory firm XENON Capital Partners, which originally specialised in the power and energy sectors.
 The company has acted as a financial adviser for clients on strategic M&A transactions, capital raising and investment initiatives.

-In 2012, with Tsukanova as its Managing Director XENON, created an international consortium of private equity investors to acquire a 26.43% stake in power producer OJSC ENEL OGK-5.
+During Tsukanova's tenure as Managing Director for XENON, the created an international consortium of private equity investors in 2014 to acquire a 26.43% stake in power producer OJSC ENEL OGK-5.
 The sale of 26.4% of Enel OGK-5, a utility controlled by Italy's Enel SpA, to a group of four investors.

-In 2014 Tsukanova advised on the acquisition of a 50% stake in the Etinde oil and gas concession in Cameroon by a consortium of LUKOIL and New Age.
-In 2016, XENON was named in Vedomosti as one of the top three financial advisers by deal value with the sale of a 40% stake in Irkutskenergo for $1bn.
+In 2014, Tsukanova advised on the acquisition of a 50% stake in the Etinde oil and gas concession in Cameroon by a consortium of LUKOIL and New Age.
+Two years later, XENON was named in Vedomosti as one of the top three financial advisers by deal value with the sale of a 40% stake in Irkutskenergo for $1bn.
 XENON consulted Eurasia Drilling Co (EDC) and its core shareholders when Schlumberger NV made an offer to purchase a 51% stake in the company in 2017.

 Tsukanova is on the advisory board of fund manager Kerogen Capital, an Asia-based $2bn energy private equity fund.

 During 2022, with Tsukanova as managing director, Xenon Capital served as a financial advisor to the Global Fashion Group (GFG).

 In 2023, during the Russian invasion of Ukraine, Tsukanova’s firm Xenon Capital advised a number of international companies on exiting Russia.
 In an article by the Financial Times, Tsukanova was quoted as saying: "No one wants to sell to a sanctioned buyer, let alone companies that are under sanctions themselves.
 However, those unaffected by sanctions often lack sufficient funds."